athena-framework/athena/src/components/mime/docs/README.md

 The `Athena::MIME` component allows manipulating the MIME messages used to send emails and provides utilities related to MIME types.
+Additionally it also exposes MIME guessing and MIME Type <=> file extension translations via the [AMIME::Types][] type.

 [MIME](https://en.wikipedia.org/wiki/MIME) (Multipurpose Internet Mail Extensions) is an Internet standard that extends the original basic format of emails to support features like: